How to Create a Planar Transformer PCB Design

 By far, the bulkiest through-hole component you can place on your PCB is a transformer.
 The only comparably large components I can think at the moment of our large high voltage capacitors, wire-wound inductors, some connectors, and heatsinks.
 Even small transformers take up more space than the majority of integrated circuits, and power system designers need to carefully consider the size of these components when creating a PCB layout.

 Through-hole mountable transformers can sit very tall on the PCB, so it helps to have an alternative that has a low profile.
 A planar transformer is one option that can be through-hole mounted to the board, or it can be integrated directly into your PCB.
 Both options give you a low-profile transformer that could handle a range of current values.
-Here’s how you can create a planar transformer PCB layout.
+Here’s how you can create a planar transformer design in a PCB layout.

 What is a Planar Transformer?

-A planar transformer uses flat windings that can be placed directly on a PCB.
+A planar transformer in PCB design uses flat windings that can be placed directly on a PCB.
 Contrast this with a toroidal transformer, laminated core transformer, or other common transformers, where copper wire is used to form the windings around the transformer core.
 Using a PCB with traces to form the windings creates the planar form factor.
 Thanks to the form factor and materials used in the transformer, it has some advantages compared to other transformers:

 • Low profile.
 These transformers aren’t as tall as other transformers with similar specs.
 This can give a sleek design for thin enclosures.